meegpipe/meegpipe/tutorials/batman/README.md

 ### Experimental protocol

-Description of the experimental protocol here...
+A description of the experimental protocol should be here at some point ...

 ![Experimental protocol](./img/batman-protocol.png "Experimental protocol")